OpShin/plutus-bench/contest/README.md

 The contract _must_ also contain executables `bench` and `bench_all`.
 They run tests and benchmarks for the contract and output the results in machine-readable format.

-The contract _may_ be accompanied by a reference implementation (preferably in [PlutusTx](https://plutus.readthedocs.io/en/latest/)).
+The contract _may_ be accompanied by a reference implementation.
-The recommended way for writing tests and benchmarks is currently using [naumachia](https://github.com/MitchTurner/naumachia).
+The recommended way for writing tests and benchmarks is currently using `plutus-bench`.

 The output of the tests is in CSV with the following columns.